 The truth is most of us are creatures of habit.
 Whether those habits are healthy or unhealthy.

-Even if you record your food intakes in an effort to eat better, you’ll likely find that you’re basically eating the same things week after week.
-These are the food habits that are ingrained in our heads as “food.”
+And even if you track your food intakes in an effort to eat better, you’ll probably find that you’re basically eating the same things week after week.
+These are the food habits that are ingrained in us as “food.”
 Because let's face it, not many of us have time to whip up a different breakfast, lunch and dinner each day!

-That’s why when you decide to eat healthier, the trick to making it happen is to start slowly.
+That’s why when you decide to eat healthier, you want to start out slowly.
+One healthy change at a time.

 Think about it: no one can wake up one day with no training and run a marathon!